aliceriot/datastructures/linked_list/README.md

 ##Doubly Linked List

 A doubly linked list is a lot like a singly linked list, just, well, doubly linked?
 Exactly!
-Anyway, this is what the relevants structs look
+Anyway, this is what the relevant structs look
 like:

 ```C